 SCULPTURES DERIVED FROM PAPER CUT-OUTS

 Channelers is a series of sculptures based on small paper models.
 Cut and curved by hand, the two-dimensional paper shapes acquire volume and can stand upright in three dimensions.
-A selection of designs are enlarged in the form of thermoformed Corian®, a solid surface sheet material consisting of 2/3 ground stone and 1/3 acrylic.
+A selection of designs were enlarged in the form of thermoformed Corian®, a solid surface sheet material consisting of 2/3 ground stone and 1/3 acrylic.
+An semi-opaline white was chosen for its paper-like qualities, allowing some light to pass through.

 Film by Marius Viken, photos by Anne Valeur.